aaronbloomfield/slp/docs/rubyrails-getting-started.md

 1. Edit the Gemfile, and add the line to add the gem: `gem 'foobar', group: :development`, or similar
 2. Run `bundle install`
-    - Depending on the gem, it may prompt you to enter `bundle install --path vendor/bundle` instead
+    - If you are on the course server, `bundle install --path vendor/bundle` instead
-3. You should be able to view your app through `rails server`, as you have installed it locally (in ./.rbenv/versions/2.3.1/lib/ruby/gems/2.2.0/gems/, if you are interested).
+3. If you are running it locally, you should be able to view your app through `rails server`
-4. The previous command installs the gem(s) in a single `gems/` directory that *all* of your Ruby apps can use.
-However, the webserver cannot access that directory.
-Thus, you need to run `bundle --deployment`.
-This will install all the gems *again*, but this time to vendor/bundle, which the web server *can* find.
-4. Reload the apache web server by running `/usr/local/bin/reload-apache2`
+4. If you are on the course server, reload the apache web server by running `/usr/local/bin/reload-apache2`

 ### Uploading to the server

-The server is 64-bit, and your local development platform is likely 32-bit (especially if you are using the VirtualBox image).
-Thus, in addition to uploading, you will have to reinstall the gems.
-To do so:

 - Upload the files to pegasus: `rsync -a railshw/ mst3k@server:~/railshw`
     - The syntax for that command (such as all the forward slashes) must be exact!
-    - At this point, your rails page should give a Passenger error with "wrong ELF class" listed there
 - Log into pegasus: `ssh mst3k@server`
-- Move into the railshw/ directory that was just created when we uploaded the directory: `cd railshw`
+- Move into the railshw/ directory that was just created when we uploaded the directory: `cd railshw` and install the gems: `bundle install --path vendor/bundle`
-- Delete the vendor/bundle directory: `/bin/rm -rf vendor/bundle`
-- Reinstall the gems: `bundle install --path vendor/bundle`
   - At this point, you should be able to view your application

+If you see a Passenger error with "wrong ELF class" listed there, then you are running a 32-bit machine locally, and the course server is 64-bit.
+In the project directory, run `/bin/rm -rf vendor/bundle` and then reinstall the gems (as above, with `--path`).

 You may need to transfer the DB, or run db:migrate, depending on the details of your app

+### SQLite to MySQL

+If you used the docker image, then you likely kept the data for the app in a SQLite3 database.
+You can use the framework's command to create the tables.
+You can use the [.dump command](http://www.sqlitetutorial.net/sqlite-dump/) to extract the data, and then enter it into the MySQL database on the course server.
+If you are unsure what the format of the database configuration file should be, create a new app (with a different name) that uses MySQL, and look at the file therein for the format (or just copy the database configuration file over).

 ### Troubleshooting